playgrasshopper/grasshopper/src/content/rules.md

 #### Object safety

 When any frisbee or soccer ball is in the tripod, it is considered safe.
 The bash bish may not touch or interfere with anything in the tripod, even if it is in motion.

+## Calling bullshit & discussion of rules

+At any point during play, any player may yell "bullshit" if they truly believe that rules or sprit of the game have been broken.
+This pauses gameplay while players discuss.
+During a bullshit pause, all players must do deep squats to keep their leg muscles warm.
+If a consensus is reached, the ball, frisbee, and other players must move back to the latest point of legal play and resume.

+Calling bullshit multiple times, or in an unsportspersonlike manner, is discouraged, and other players may respond by calling "unnecessary bullshit."

+### Less talk more rock

+During any discussion of the rules or fine points of Grasshopper, a player may call "Less talk, more rock."
+This pauses discussion about rules until the hop is over.

+## Dancing

+At any time during play, or after play, or before play, players may dance.
+While a player is the bash bish, on what the group considers the last hop, they must dance while waiting for the rolly-polly to bowl.
+Each players who dances, which is required, recieves an extra point for that hop.